 Improving your breath and observing and acknowledging how it affects your emotions is vital for everyone, not just those affected by eating disorders.
 Doing so through breathing exercises and basic, meditative yoga postures can help to calm the body by accessing the parasympathetic, or relaxing, nervous system.
 Furthermore, breathing exercises leads to the ability to utilize more of our maximum lung capacity.
 Most of us spend our days using only 10-20% of our lungs and feeling stressed out while stuck in our parasympathetic, or fight-or-flight, nervous system.

-Dr. Owen Peterson, Director of Training at Reasons EDC, kicks off this video explaining that we use mindfulness and breath in order to “allow our clients to better connect their affective states to their breathing patterns.”
+Dr. Owen Peterson, kicks off this video explaining that we use mindfulness and breath in order to “allow our clients to better connect their affective states to their breathing patterns.”
 He goes on to say that these meditative methods used at Reasons EDC help clients achieve richer emotional experiences.

 Associating meditation solely with stillness is one reason that some choose to forgo this relaxing practice.
 However, Jillian Szafranski, a yoga therapist at Reasons EDC, guides viewers through basic yoga postures and breathing exercises and explains that many of us need movement in our meditations.
 Contrary to the belief that we must be still, Jillian explains how gentle stretches and focused breathing can aid in the calming of our nervous system.
 The reason a lot of us cannot simply sit still is that most of us are pretty anxious so it’s hard for us to sit down and find seated meditation.
 For most of us, we need to stretch to get in tune with our parasympathetic nervous system.